 - Make sure that you inform your landlord or property manager about the accident that caused the injury, but be careful to stick to the facts.

-- Do not talk to any insurance agents, or give a recorded statement to any third party
+- Do not talk to any insurance agents, or give a recorded statement to any third party before speaking with an attorney.

 - Contact a lawyer to discuss what happened and find out what your rights you have.
 Beware of attorneys that promise great results in their advertisements, but who won’t talk to you directly.